sanadhis/ADA-2017/project/web/index.md

 {% include_relative _includes/scripts.html %}
 ### Background

 Music has become one fundamental part in our daily activities.
-Unconsciously, we listen to music everytime and anywhere, e.g. while cooking, sitting in Rolex (either in silent area or not), coding your project, cycling to Vevey, and so on.
+Unconsciously, we listen to music everytime and anywhere, e.g. while cooking, sitting in Rolex (either in silent area or cafeteria), coding your project, cycling to Vevey, and so on.

 * According to *[Spin](https://www.spin.com/2014/06/average-american-listening-habits-four-hours-audio-day/)*, in **average American listens to 4 hours** of music **each day**.